Fukushima nuclear accident cleanup: New filters

-On 20 September the Japanese government and TEPCO announced the installation of new filters to reduce the amount of radioactive substances released into the air.
-In the last week of September 2011 these filters were to be installed at reactor 1, 2 and 3.
+On 20 September 2011, the Japanese government and TEPCO announced the installation of new filters to reduce the amount of radioactive substances released into the air.
+In the last week of September 2011 these filters were to be installed at reactors 1, 2 and 3.
 Gases out of the reactors would be decontaminated before they would be released into the air.
-Mid October the construction of the polyester shield over the No.1 reactor should be completed.
-In the first half of September the amount of radioactive substances released from the plant was about 200 megabecquerel per hour, according to TEPCO, that was about one-four millionths of the level of the initial stages of the accident in March.
+By mid October, the construction of the polyester shield over the No. 1 reactor should be completed.
+In the first half of September, the amount of radioactive substances released from the plant was about 200 megabecquerel per hour, according to TEPCO, that was about one four-millionths of the level of the initial stages of the accident in March 2011.

 Fabric cover over Unit 1

 An effort has been undertaken to fit the three damaged reactor buildings with fabric covers and filters to limit radioactive contamination release.
 On 6 April 2011, sources told Kyodo News that a major construction firm was studying the idea, and that construction wouldn't "start until June".
-The plan has been criticized for potential only having "limited effects in blocking the release of radioactive substances into the environment".
-On 14 May, TEPCO announced that it had begun to clear debris to create a space to install a cover over the building of reactor 1.
-In June, a large crane was erected near Reactor 1 to begin construction of the fabric cover.
-From mid August to mid September 2011, a rectangular steel frame entirely surrounding the reactor building was constructed.
-Starting September 9th, the crane was used to attach polyester panels to the frame.
-On 20 September 2011, TEPCO announced that within three weeks they hoped to complete the construction of the polyester shield over the No.1 reactor.
-By that time the steel frame for the fabric cover had been completed.
-By 7 October, the roof of the structure was being added.
-On 9 October, the walls of the cover appeared to be placed, and by 13 October the roof had been completed.
+The plan had been criticized for potentially having "limited effects in blocking the release of radioactive substances into the environment".
+On 14 May 2011, TEPCO announced that it had begun to clear debris to create a space to install a cover over the building of reactor 1.
+By 13 October 2011, the roof had been completed.

 Metal cover over Unit 3

 In June 2016, preparation work began to install a metal cover over the Unit 3 reactor building.
-In conjunction with this, a crane is to be installed to assist with the removal of the fuel rods from the storage pool.
+In conjunction with this, a crane was to be installed to assist with the removal of the fuel rods from the storage pool.
 After inspection and cleaning, the removed fuel is expected to be stored in the site's communal storage facility.
 By February 2018 the dome-shaped roof had been completed in preparation of the removal of the fuel rods.